Wakefield Country Day School

 Wakefield Country Day School is a co-educational, independent, non-sectarian elementary, middle, and high school situated in Rappahannock County, United States and serving grades preschool (age 3) through grade 12.
 The school's 12 acre campus is located near the town of Flint Hill, about 90 minutes from Washington, DC.
-Founded and in continuous operation since 1972, the school is accredited with the Virginia Independent School Association.
-The second largest employer in Rappahannock, the school as of September 2022 had an enrollment of 200 students from Rappahannock county and eight others — Culpeper, Fauquier, Frederick, Madison, Page, Prince William, Shenandoah and Warren.
+Founded and in continuous operation since 1972, the school is accredited with the Virginia Independent School Association and is part of the Virginia Independent Schools Athletic Association.
+The second largest private employer in Rappahannock, the school as of September 2023 had an enrollment of just under 200 students from Rappahannock county and nearby counties — Culpeper, Fauquier, Frederick, Madison, Page, Prince William, Shenandoah and Warren.

 The school's educational philosophy places a focus on the study of humanities, especially English language and composition, History, Foreign Languages, and Classical Languages.
-The average class size is 15 students.
+The average class size is fewer than 15 students.